spyder-ide/mac-application/How to build the app.md

 * Install PyQt

-  - For Python 2

-    + `brew install --build-from-source --without-python3 sip`
-    + `brew install --build-from-source --without-python3 pyqt`

-  - For Python 3

-    + `brew install --build-from-source --with-python3 --without-python sip`
+  - `brew install --build-from-source --with-python3 sip`
-    + `brew install --build-from-source --with-python3 --without-python pyqt`
+  - `brew install --build-from-source --with-python3 pyqt`

 * *Note*: Ignore the Homebrew warnings printed when installing PyQt4.
 They are not important